f-droid/fdroid-website/_docs/Build_Server_Setup.md

 recipes change (e.g. when packages need to be added) you can just run that script again and the existing one will be updated in place.

-Once it’s complete you’ll have a new base box called ’buildserver’ which is what’s used for your App build runs.
+Once it's complete you'll have a new base box called 'buildserver' which is what's used for your App build runs.
 Now you can build packages as as you used to, but when you run `fdroid build --server ...` App build runs will be isolated inside a virtual machine.

-The first time a build is done, a new virtual machine is created using the ’buildserver’ box as a base.
+The first time a build is done, a new virtual machine is created using the 'buildserver' box as a base.
 A snapshot of this clean machine state is saved for use in future builds, to improve performance.
 You can force discarding of this snapshot and rebuilding from scratch using a switch:
 `fdroid build --resetserver ...`.